 - (a).
 General.
 This section has been prepared to assist students in understanding graduation requirements. - (b).
 Petition to Graduate.
 Students must file a Petition to Graduate with the Registrar.
 See Section 603 for petition requirements. - (c).
 Academic Requirements.
 The academic requirements for graduation can be divided into the following four categories: Grade Point Average, Required Courses, Credit Hours, and Residency Requirements (see Section 602). - (1) Grade Point Average.
 A "C" or 2.00 cumulative grade point average (g.p.a) is required for graduation. - (2) Required Courses.
 Candidates for graduation must have successfully completed each course required for graduation. - i.
-For the standard J.D.
+For students initially matriculating in August of 2019 and pursuing the standard J.D.
 Program, the courses required for graduation are: